Welcome to Stack the Miles!

 Cooperstown Packing List for Players & Parents: What Baseball Families Actually Need

-Packing for Cooperstown isn’t the same as packing for a typical baseball weekend or even most week-long tournaments.
+Packing for a Cooperstown baseball tournament isn’t the same as packing for a typical baseball weekend or even most week-long tournaments.
 The days are long, the weather can change quickly, and players are expected to manage their own gear for much of the week.
-What makes Cooperstown different is that players live on site together, which means parents…
+This Cooperstown packing list is designed to help baseball families pack for the…

 -